SerhanMiah/GA-Project-2-Trivia/README.md

 ![game-screenshot](./src/Img/screenshots/image16.png)

-It gave us an ideal feel for what we wanted the trivia project to look like.
+It gave us a feel for what we wanted.
 The front-end plan was completed with the divs and overall HTML layout.
 The next part of the plan was on who would do what.
 We came up with a blueprint using Excalidraw which showed what tasks needed to be completed.
-Communication was a key part of what needed to be completed and by using google meetup and zoom we were able to communicate our ideas and fix issues throughout the project.
+Communication was a key part of the project.
+We met regularly using Google Meetup and Zoom throughout the project.
 Using Visual code live share was a great benefit but it was tricky to use as it was updating properly when using.

 ![game-screenshot](./src/Img/screenshots/image8.png)

-The first step was to choose the API.
-The first requirement for the project is that it has to be a public API.
-After searching the internet and using various websites like RapidAPI and mixed analytics.
-We found an API both myself and my teammate wanted to use.
-Checking if the API will work using the application insomnia with the result shown below.
+The first requirement for the project was choosing the public API.
+After searching the internet and using various websites like RapidAPI and mixed analytic, we found an API both myself and my teammate wanted to use.
+We checked that the API would work by using Insomnia, with the result shown below.

  Link - https://the-trivia-api.com/api/questions?categories=general_knowledge&limit=10&difficulty=ea